 Medical care: As men work to defeat the symptoms of an eating disorder, they will benefit from having ongoing medical supervision to address various medical concerns that may arise.
 Such concerns may include re-feeding issues, complications from starvation, somatic complaints, electrolyte imbalances, and gastrointestinal distress.
 Our psychiatrist, psychiatric nurse practitioner, and registered dietitian are all highly skilled in the treatment of eating disorders and will monitor and manage clients’ medical needs throughout their time in treatment.
 Additionally, clients are followed medically by their outpatient internist, with whom the staff at Carolina House will collaborate when appropriate.

-Re-feeding: Specialized meal plans are created for clients to follow as they work toward overcoming the symptoms of an eating disorder.
-Clients in PHP work closely with the registered dietitian, the culinary leader, a staff therapist, and the clinical and medical teams to create a plan that adequately addresses their nutritional needs during each stage of treatment.
+Re-feeding: Specialized meal plans, including a vegetarian option, are created for clients to follow as they work toward overcoming the symptoms of an eating disorder.
 Meals are closely monitored by the staff at Carolina House so that men are afforded the highest level of support as they work to achieve nutritional stabilization and decrease their eating disorder rituals and behaviors.

 Medication management: When men are suffering from symptoms of co-occurring mental health conditions in addition to an eating disorder, there may be certain medications that can provide relief from their symptoms.
 Clients in partial day treatment have the opportunity to meet with the psychiatrist or nurse practitioner once or twice each week, depending on their particular needs.